-13.4 Make Up Examinations
+13.2 Make Up Examinations

-A student must write a make-up exam if any scheduled exam is missed for reasons for which adequate documentation is received by the instructor (this documentation must be supplied by the Academic Counseling office).
+The student must write a make-up exam if the regularly scheduled exam is missed for reasons for which adequate documentation is received by the instructor (this documentation must be supplied by the Academic Counseling office).

 The date and time of the make-up examination will be set by the instructor, who will communicate the date to the student.
-Only one make up examination will be scheduled.

-If a student is unable to meet the scheduled make-up, then the student is responsible for obtaining new accommodations from Academic Counselling.
+If a student is unable to meet the scheduled make-up as agreed, then the student is responsible for obtaining new accommodations from Academic Counselling, and seeking a new make-up date with the instructor within a reasonable time frame.